COVID-19: German govt. suffers defeat in 'face mask scandal' – DW – 07/23/2024

 Jens Spahn's (mis-) calculation

 A look back: In March 2020, the world was literally overrun by COVID-19.
-There was no vaccine and a shortage of medical protective clothing.
-Respiratory masks with the FFP2, KN95, or N95 standard, which are supposed to provide reliable protection against the virus, were in desperately short supply and there was a worldwide rush for them.
+A vaccine was still months away, and medical protective gear was dwindling.
+Respiratory masks with the FFP2, KN95 or N95 standard, which are supposed to provide reliable protection against the virus, were in desperately short supply and there was a worldwide rush to stock up.

-In this situation, the then Federal Minister of Health Jens Spahn (CDU) decided to procure masks in a sort of "open house" procedure.
+In this situation, then Health Minister Jens Spahn decided to procure masks in a sort of "open house" procedure.
 In this process, the relevant government body signs contracts with all interested companies so every provider gets a chance.

-Jens Spahn is on the defensive: "With the knowledge of today, I would make some decisions differently, without a doubt," the CDU politician admitted in the debate.
+Four years later, Spahn is now on the defensive: "With the knowledge of today, I would make some decisions differently, without a doubt," he admitted in the debate.
 "And yes, in hindsight I cannot recommend the 'open house procedure' in such a situation."

+However, he argued, he had to make decisions quickly in desperate times: human lives were at stake and medical staff were demanding protection.

 Did the Health Ministry miscalculate?

-The Federal Ministry of Health's calculation was that with five million health care workers needing two masks a day, more than three billion masks would be needed each year.
+The Health Ministry's calculation was that with 5 million health care workers needing two masks a day, more than 3 billion masks would be needed each year.

 However, in the end, only 1.7 billion of the masks ordered were distributed.
 As early as 2023, 1.2 billion protective masks were destroyed because their expiry date had passed.